Konstantin Kerschbaumer

-Konstantin Kerschbaumer (born 1 July 1992) is an Austrian professional footballer who plays for Austrian 2.
-Liga club SV Stripfing as a central midfielder.
+Konstantin Kerschbaumer (born 1 July 1992) is an Austrian professional footballer who plays for Austrian Regionalliga East club Wiener Sport-Club as a central midfielder.

 Kerschbaumer came to prominence in his homeland with SKN St. Pölten, from whom he transferred to top-flight club Admira Wacker Mödling in 2015.
 He subsequently played in England and Germany, before returning to Austria with Wolfsberger AC in 2022.
 Kerschbaumer won 20 international caps for Austria at youth level.

 Club career

 Rapid Wien

 A central midfielder, Kerschbaumer began his career in Austria with local clubs FC Tulln and AKA St. Pölten, progressing to help the latter club to the 2008–09 Jugendliga U19 title.
 He signed for Bundesliga club SK Rapid Wien in 2009, making 20 appearances and scoring five goals for the U19 team and progressing to the reserves, scoring two goals in four late-season Regionalliga Ost appearances.
 He was a reserve team regular during the 2010–11 season, making 29 appearances and scoring four goals.
 Kerschbaumer joined Erste Liga club First Vienna on loan for the duration of the 2011–12 season, making 33 appearances and scoring five goals.
 After also spending the 2012–13 season away on loan, Kerschbaumer departed the Weststadion during the 2013 off-season.